thinkshout/ts_build/README.md

 * Again, provided the changes make sense, you can deploy the latest build scripts to Pantheon.
 This will help to eliminate any possible confusion for the dev pushing the next deployment.

+# What to do if the deployment looks off

+* Check out the commit before updating the scripts.

+* Do a dry run of the deploy script to see if the changes are the same between the previous scripts and the new one.

+* Revert back to the old script, if necessary, and create a Github issue explaining the problem when attempting to switch.

 # Install directions
 See https://github.com/thinkshout/ts_build/wiki/Standard-Build for the current instructions.